Trevor and Simon: Career

 Neal and Hickson initially performed as a trio together with Phil Dennison.
 They later appeared as a double act on the Manchester comedy circuit as Devilfishhornclub, performing at the Edinburgh Fringe Festival in 1984, and promising “non-racist, non-sexist humour”.

 Following a suggestion by John Hegley, the duo were persuaded to relocate to London from Manchester.
 Later they were approached by a BBC producer for Saturday Superstore who "said they were looking for a double act to represent the new style of comedy, but for children”.
-Their appearances on Going Live! would result in the creation of some well loved sketches and catchphrases, such as the Singing Corner's "Swing Your Pants" and "We don't do duvets."
+Their appearances on Going Live! would result in the creation of some well loved sketches and catchphrases, such as "Swing Your Pants" (part of their segment The Singing Corner) and the "We don't do duvets" sketch.

 Trevor and Simon created a crowdfunded comedy drama podcast, Strangeness in Space.
 The podcast stars Trevor, Simon, and Sophie Aldred.
 Strangeness in Space is reminiscent of Red Dwarf, albeit with the pair's trademark absurd humour.
 The story concerns a fictional pop duo called Pink Custard (played by Trev and Simon) who are stuck in space orbiting the planet Mirth with Sophie (played by Sophie Aldred) and robot L.E.M.O.N as they encounter various bizarre creatures and situations.